c1ko/monodon/README.md

 `--threads` Number of scan threads to use.
 Especially with slow nameservers, a higher number of threads is adviced.
 The standard 5 threads is usually a good choice.

-`--config` Load a different config file than the standard config.ini
+`--config` Load a different config file than the standard config.ini.